howl-editor/howl/site/source/doc/api/ui/styled_text.md

 - `style`: a style name specifying the default style for all cells in the column.
 This style is used for any cell in the column that is a string and not a `StyledText`.

+In addition to the `StyledText` instance returned, `for_table` also returns a table containing the starting positions of the styled tables columns.

 The following example generates a table with column headers and column styles: